 EXtra

+Note that the surface wind tends to be cross isobaric.
 Read notes on the effect of friction on the geostrophic flow.